jmontoya29/SQL-Python-Examples/README.md

 # SQL-Python-Examples
-# this folder will contain some of the sql and python queries that I've had to make so far in class.
+# this folder contains various sql / python queries and projects that I have made for my degree so far
 # In my latest semester I've been exposed to APIs and connecting to publicly available data which I find fascinating.